Solar in Scottsdale, AZ: 2026 Cost, Savings & Payback

 Does Scottsdale have net metering?

-Is solar worth it in Scottsdale, AZ?
+Is solar worth it in Scottsdale, AZ in 2026?